inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 invenio alembic stamp
 ```

+!!! info "Why was this necessary"
-NOTE: InvenioRDM v13 contained a race condition that could have
+    InvenioRDM v13 contained a race condition that could have
     prevented the `alembic_version` table from being created.
     [Alembic](https://alembic.sqlalchemy.org/) uses this table to track
     database schema migrations, and you cannot upgrade to v14 without it.

 If you encounter issues, please ask for help on our [Discord](https://discord.gg/8qatqBC) server.